DvvCz/dasm/README.md

 Hopefully they'd involve abstracting away overloads with tagged enums and cross architecture compatibility.

-## Why?
+## Why

-- LLVM is too big
+I felt the need for an assembler.

+LLVM was out of the question due to its size and difficult integration to Rust.

-- Cranelift is 10x smaller than LLVM, but is very complex for the sake of safety.
+I struggled to work with Cranelift due to its complexity for the sake of safety and performance.
-- LuaJIT's DynASM involves unnecessary syntax, and Rust is much easier to distribute.

-I wanted a simple solution.
+But sometimes, you don't care about safety or performance.
+You just want a simple solution to get it done.

+That's what `dasm` is supposed to be.